Proposed: May 16, 2013

 Table of Contents

-NCMYH - North Central MA Youth Hockey Association, Inc. NCMYH is an affiliate of Massachusetts Hockey and is one of 8 youth hockey programs within District 7.
-As an affiliate of Massachusetts Hockey, NCMYH is bound by the By-Laws, Rules, Regulations, and the decisions of their Board of Directors.
+NCMYH - North Central MA Youth Hockey Association, Inc. NCMYH is an affiliate of Massachusetts Hockey and is one of several youth hockey programs within District 7.
+As an affiliate of Massachusetts Hockey, NCMYH is bound by the By-Laws, Rules, Regulations, and decisions of the Massachusetts Hockey Board of Directors.

-leadership roles of President, Vice-President, Secretary, and Treasurer.
-These positions constitute the leadership of the corporation.
+Executive Officers of the Corporation - Consists of the Corporation's elected officials (Board Members) to fulfill the leadership roles of President, Vice-President, Secretary, and Treasurer.
+These positions constitute the leadership of the Corporation.

-Membership - Consists of a representative for each paying participant in the North Central MA Youth Hockey Association Program.
-Payment is in form of a registration fee.
+Membership - Consists of a representative of each paying participant in a North Central MA Youth Hockey Association Program.
+Payment is in the form of registration and or tuition fee.

-Committee – Group of the membership or directors, led by a director for a specific purpose.
-The guidelines of all committees are defined within the By-Laws and further defined in the Policies.
+Committee - A group of members and or Directors (Board Members) led by a Director (Board Member) for a specific purpose.
+The guidelines of committees are defined in the By-Laws and may be further defined in the Policies and Procedures.

-Robert’s Rule of Order - The standard guide to Parliamentary procedures adopted in 1893, these rules are the basis for the fair conduct of business at a formal meeting.
+Robert’s Rules of Order - The standard guide to Parliamentary procedures adopted in 1893, these rules are the basis for the fair conduct of business at formal meetings.

-USA Hockey – This is the governing body for amateur hockey across the United States, and is the official representative to the United States Olympic Committee (USOC) and the International Ice Hockey Federation (IIHF).
+USA Hockey - this is the governing body for amateur hockey across the United States and is the official representative of the United States Olympic Committee (USOC) and the International Ice Hockey Federation (IIHF).

-Massachusetts Hockey - This is the governing body for amateur hockey across the state of Massachusetts.
+Massachusetts Hockey - This is the Governing body for amateur hockey across the State of Massachusetts.
 Massachusetts Hockey is the state affiliate of USA Hockey.
-As an affiliate of USA Hockey, Massachusetts Hockey is bound by the By-Law, Rules, Regulations, and the decisions of the Board of Directors of USA Hockey.
+As an affiliate of USA Hockey, Massachusetts Hockey is bound by the By-Laws, Rules, and Regulations and the decision of the Board of Directors of USA Hockey.

 Article 1: Name